geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Thy heart has felt the pangs that torture mine,

-" And all the griefs of hopeless love are thine ;
+" And all the griefs of hopeless love are thine;

 " For well thou know'st no force can burst the band